 The rising cost of gas and electricity from energy companies

-These factors will intensify in the future making it more attractive to produce bioenergy from waste.
-There are a number of groups that can benefit from investing in bioenergy from waste.
+These factors will intensify in the future making it more attractive to produce energy from waste.
+There are a number of groups that can benefit from investing in Energy-from-Waste.

 Bioenergy – a smart investment for electricity generation, energy and waste management companies

 Bioenergy from waste offers an excellent opportunity for energy management companies to provide their business clients with cost effective, green energy.
-In 2013 EBRI opened a new building on the Aston University campus which can be be powered by its own bioenergy technology housed behind it.
+In 2013, EBRI opened a new building on the Aston University campus in central Birmingham which can be be powered by its own bioenergy technology housed behind it.
 This is used as demonstrator and testing unit for different types of waste.

 Fund managers, individual investors, electrical generation, energy management and waste management companies wanting more information about investing in bioenergy should contact EBRI.